 A person can voluntarily request to be banned from all casinos in Iowa by signing an exclusion form.
 This form is then distributed to all IGA member casinos (the two tribal casinos are exempt from participation).
 By signing this form, a person agrees to a lifetime ban.
 He/she forfeits any jackpot, slot credit or chips to the Iowa Gambling Treatment Program if a breach of the lifetime ban is discovered.

 - Complete the downloadable Self-Exclusion Form.
 If you have registered previously there is no need to resubmit the form.

 - Take the completed form to the closest gambling counseling treatment center to be notarized and sent in on your behalf.
 The form can also be taken to the nearest casino.
 At the casino, the form must be signed in person before security personnel.

-- All self-exclusion resquests will automatically be distributed to every IGA casino property.
+- All self-exclusion requests will automatically be distributed to every IGA casino property.

-Do casino “in-house” forms automatically transfer to the statewide exclusion program?
+Do casinos' in-house forms automatically transfer to the statewide exclusion program?

-No. If a person had signed a casino’s “in-house” voluntary self-exclusion form, he/she does not automatically become eligible for the statewide exclusion program.
-A new form must be completed.
+No. If a person signs a casino’s in-house voluntary self-exclusion form, he/she does not automatically become enrolled in the statewide exclusion program.
+The form above must be completed and turned in.